LeonPakzad/foodieFlock/README.md

 # foodieFlock
-Backend + Web Part of a App that strives to manage eating sessions with your pals
+Backend + Web Part of a App that strives to help managing eating sessions with your pals